Hagley Park, Worcestershire

+The park is open to the public, with admission charges (the house is generally not visitable).

 The appeal of the past

 A park adjacent to the former manor house at Hagley was mentioned in the 14th century as having an embanked ditch as boundary, traces of which still remain.
 The grounds eventually fell into disuse and were only renewed at the end of 17th century by Charles Lyttelton.
 It was his grandson George, however, who was chiefly responsible for landscaping them in the Neoclassical taste and making them one of the foremost examples of the style in England.
 In particular he started a tradition of abandoning the European taste for formal gardens, incorporating instead the natural beauty of the landscape.
 The charm of the grounds was further underlined by the creation of buildings in diverse styles: some that recreated ancient Greek and Roman examples, another being a gothic folly.
 About the grounds were various inscriptions underlining the fact that this was a literary landscape which reflected the shaping vision of some of the leading poets of the 18th century.

 Because the grounds were wide and extended up valleys and over wooded hillsides, it was impossible to take in the whole as a single vista.
 Instead there was a circuit often described in contemporary works, such as the introduction to Thomas Maurice’s Hagley: A Descriptive Poem (Oxford 1776), which guided the reader along a route through alternating light and shade, open and closed prospects, rises and descents.
 Along the way were memorials to poets that commanded outlooks either across an open area within the park, such as that from Pope's Seat, or else down to the Hall and then across to the distant hills beyond, as from Milton's seat.
 On the south-eastern boundary there was access to an even wider prospect from the summit of Clent Hill, where yet another memorial was erected.
 It consisted of four rough-hewn pillars, the so-called Ossian’s Tomb, known also as the Druid's Temple or later simply as the Four Stones.